Charles Atangana: Paramount chief

-A number of persons who associated themselves with Europeans and proved themselves useful to white people achieved positions in the native society through fraud and extortion.
-But the Europeans, having noticed it, stopped it.
-They could discern natives of the noble class by their loyalty and honesty.

 Atangana won over other chiefs and headmen through gifts, tax cuts, flattery, and intervention on their behalf.
 He lavished attention on visitors from out of town, letting them stay at his palace and use his horses, and treating them to feasts.
 In addition to flattering them, this allowed him to monitor their activities and dealings with the colonial authorities.
 His clerk appointees in Jaunde informed him of the doings of both the Germans and his subjects.
 Atangana gained a substantial amount of wealth.
 He owned workshops and sold produce from five plantations to provision impressed railway construction workers.

 The paramount chief maintained some loyalty for his subjects.
 He persuaded the Germans to carry out infrastructure improvements such as the building of roads, schools, health clinics, and churches; and he defended his subjects from colonial reprisals.
 In one instance, an Ewondo interpreter fired a gun during a dispute with a German, an offence punishable with a stiff prison sentence.
 Atangana interceded, and the man's punishment was reduced to porter duty.
 However, the paramount chief remained completely loyal to the governors.
-In 1914, for example, representatives of Duala leader Rudolf Duala Manga Bell tried to secure Atangana's backing for a pan-Kamerun revolt.
+In 1914, for example, representatives of Duala leader Rudolf Duala Manga Bell tried to secure Atangana's backing for a pan-Cameroonian revolt.
 Atangana kept the plot under wraps, but he instructed the envoy to urge Manga Bell to reconsider.

 Atangana's appointment irritated members of the Bulu ethnic group.
 They feared they might one day lose German favour, or worse yet, fall under the dominion of the Ewondo.
 This culminated in the 1912 Bulu uprising led by Martin-Paul Samba, a German-trained man much like Atangana.
 The rebellion was crushed and Samba executed.

 World War I

-The Allied West African Campaign of World War I reached Kamerun in 1914.
+The Allied West African Campaign of World War I reached Cameroon in 1914.
 Douala fell on 17 September, and the Germans regrouped at Jaunde.
 Beti informants alerted Atangana as to the Allies' progress, and as the loss of Jaunde seemed inevitable, Atangana prepared to escape with his masters.
 He and the chiefs under him gave their posts to weaker relatives so they could more easily take them back should the Germans return.
 They held out in Jaunde until 1 January 1916, when troops of the British Army captured the town, and the German soldiers and missionaries fled into the forest.
 Atangana and 72 Ewondo and Bane chiefs, along with 14–20,000 villagers (mostly soldiers and their families), led them through.
 A Beti folk song, "Atangana Ntsama, the War Is Over", tells of the retreat and shows the conflict between those Beti who supported Atangana and those who opposed him: